 For example, downloadable worksheets, spreadsheets, a supporting online course, a dedicated book website, supporting videos, etc.

-Keep in mind that add-ons cost money and time so you have to prove why they are worth adding.
+Remember that add-ons cost money and time, so you must prove why they are worth adding.

 18. Key endorsements

-It could be mentors, influencers, or other authors - the whole idea is to leverage their name and reach to provide backing for your book.
+For example, it could be mentors, influencers, or other authors – the idea is to leverage their name and reach to provide backing for your book.

 19. Book subject codes

 Every published book has assigned book subject codes.
-Publishers can usually get this set up for you but ideally, you want to ensure your book is categorized the right way.
-So it's worth doing your own research.
+Publishers can usually get this set up for you, but ideally, you want to ensure your book is categorized correctly.
+So it’s worth doing your own research.

 The globally accepted book subject code standards are the Book Industry Standards And Communications (BISAC) codes.